| | | | | |

 No-Compromise Build (~$10,000+)

-The honest summary on Trak Racer is this: the cockpits are genuinely well-engineered, the range is broader than almost any competitor, and the Alpine F1 partnership gives them credibility that’s hard to argue with.
+The honest summary on Trak Racer is this: the cockpits are properly well-engineered, the range is broader than almost any competitor, and the Alpine F1 partnership gives them credibility that’s hard to argue with.
 The customer service situation is a real concern, and I’d factor that into any purchase decision.
+The ecosystem is properly growing – VNM peripherals are real, the announced DD wheelbase line probably will land in time, and the Spec packages are a credible “one box, sorted” option for buyers with the budget.
 If you’re patient and the hardware ships correctly, you’ll end up with a seriously rigid rig.
 If things go wrong with the order, brace yourself for a slow resolution.
 That trade-off is worth understanding before you commit.